Lokmanorkut/Homework/README.md

 Welcome to the **D&D Games**, a console-based adventure game where players explore dangerous dungeons, fight monsters, and search for treasures.
 This project is written in C.

+### Game-Objective

+Extenguish the dragon in one of the rooms and escape from the dungeon.

 ### In-Game Command